nathanwoulfe/Plumber-2/README.md

 In the backoffice, the new Workflow section has a documentation tab with detailed explanation of features and processes, or you can [read the documentation here](DOCS.md).

+## Supported Umbraco versions

+Plumber supports all Umbraco versions from 8 to current (10).

+For 8/9 support, install Plumber v2.1.7.

+For Umbraco 10, install Plumber v10. v10 includes breaking changes from the v2 branch, which will only be an issue for implementations that extended the core product.
+For 'normal' installs, it's business as usual.

+### Breaking changes in v10

+- Async everywhere.
+All services and repositories are now async where possible, but function names have not changed.
+If you're using a Plumber service in custom code, you'll need to await the response
+- Some ctors with new/reordered parameters
+- Some unused constants removed
+- Some unused extension methods removed
+- Some extension methods replaced with Umbraco equivalents

 ## Where's the code?

 Noticed this repo doesn't have any code?
 That's because Plumber is a licensed product, and the code is currently private.
 That may change in the future, but for the immediate future at least, it is how it is.

 Plumber will always have a free version.
 It still requires a valid license, but comes at no cost.
 The free version does have some restrictions on features and functionality (5 group maximum, some advanced features disabled), but those aside, is still a full-featured solution and will be perfect for smaller, less complex implementations.